-Typically, puppies should be ready to run after they turn one year old, but for some dogs, they can run a month or two sooner while others need that extra time to still keep growing.
+Typically, puppies should be ready to run after they turn one year old.
+But some dogs can run a month or two sooner, while others need that extra time for extra growth.

-You’ll also want to make sure that your dog is up-to-date on all his or her vaccinations and medications.
-No one wants his or her dog to get sick after a run.
+You’ll also want to make sure that your dog is up-to-date on all their vaccinations and medications.
+No one wants their dog to get sick after a run.

 Training your dog to run

-It takes time for humans to know how to run well, and it’s the same for dogs, so don’t assume that your pooch is ready to do what you’ve been doing for six months on day one.
-Make sure that you take the time to train him or her.
+It takes time for humans to know how to run well, and it’s the same for dogs.
+Don’t assume that your pooch is ready to do what you’ve been doing for six months on day one.
+Even if your dog runs around your yard chasing balls or fetching sticks, sustained distance running is a different thing.
+Make sure that you take the time to train your dog.

 It might feel more freeing to run without the leash, but don’t do it.
 If you’re running in populated areas, you need to be able to control your dog.
 And even if you aren’t, you’re responsible for your pup.
-Even if he or she normally behaves at home, that doesn’t mean he or she will outside.
+Even if the dog normally behaves at home, that doesn’t mean they will outside.